Music

 In Reception, pupils are encouraged to confidently express themselves to music.
 They use a range of instruments to communicate feeling.
 Singing and listening to music and rhyme is an essential part of our early years curriculum.
 Pupils are encouraged and supported to perform a favourite song in groups or as a solo.
 This develops their confidence to perform for an audience.
 During our explicit music lesson, pupils are introduced to pulse and rhythm and begin to recognise this in familiar songs and rhymes.

 In Key Stage 1, pupils explore the basic principles of rhythm, pulse and melody.
 Pupils have the opportunity to compose using percussion instruments.
 They start recording their music using pictorial representation.
+In addition to this, they learn a tuned instrument in KS1.
 In addition to this, children are offered an opportunity to join ‘Choir Club’ in Year 1.

 We also hold annual nativities and end of year performances which parents and relatives are invited to attend and are always popular.